Benue killings: Avoid reprisal attacks, Bishop urges Christians

 He said the murdered priests and the other worshippers would be buried at the Ave Maria prayer pilgrimage ground at Ikpayongo on May 22 as a mark of honour to them.

-Meanwhile, the Christian Association of Nigeria ( CAN ) has declared Monday to April 6 as days of mourning and urged Christians in the state to fast and pray for Gods’ intervention to end the bloodshed in the state.
+Meanwhile, the Christian Association of Nigeria (CAN) has declared Monday to April 6 as days of mourning and urged Christians in the state to fast and pray for Gods’ intervention to end the bloodshed in the state.
+(NAN)

 About Article Author